Last updated09 Jun 2021 17:21

-We are a multi-disciplinary team consisting of paediatric specialist nurses, respite nursery nurses, play specialist / youth worker, psychologists and a toy loan coordinator.
+We are a multi-disciplinary team consisting of paediatric specialist nurses, respite nursery nurses, play specialist / youth worker and psychologists.

 Life Force is a team of specialists, who provide care and support to families who have a child with a life limiting or life threatening condition living in the boroughs of Camden, Haringey and Islington.